oliviamoxley03-art/P1/docs/procedure.md

 Sentence Frames and Word Bank Brainstorm Sheet (1 per pair)

 ### **Warm-up** (15 min)
-1. Distribute a set of word cards containing *sender, recipient, heading, salutation, body, closing, and signature*, with picture cards to each pair.
+1. Distribute a set of word cards containing the 7 letter part terms *sender, recipient, heading, salutation, body, closing, and signature*, with picture cards to each pair.
 2. Ask pairs to match each word to its picture.
 3. Display the definitions on the board next to the pictures.
 4. Read each word in English, then in Spanish.